-- Professor Emerita, Health Behavior & Health Education
+- Professor Emerita, Health Behavior and Health Education

 Dr. Simmons' research interests include the organization and improvement of public sector family planning and related reproductive health services with special emphasis on the interface between users and programs and quality of care.
 Of particular interest is the scaling up of successfully tested innovative demonstration projects to regional and national policy and programmatic levels.

-Dr. Simmons was awarded, together with the World Health Organization Department of Reproductive Health and Research, a three-year grant from the MacArthur Foundation to be the Secretariat of an international network of public health professionals seeking to advance the science and practice of scaling up health innovations (see www.expandnet.net).
+Dr. Simmons was awarded, together with the World Health Organization Department of Reproductive Health and Research, a three-year grant from the MacArthur Foundation to be the Secretariat of an international network of public health professionals seeking to advance the science and practice of scaling up health innovations (https://expandnet.net/).

-Fajans, P., Simmons, R., & Ghiron, L. (March 2006).
+Fajans, P., Simmons, R., and Ghiron, L. (March 2006).
 Helping Public Sector Health Systems Innovate: The Strategic Approach for Strengthening Reproductive Policies and Programs.
 American Journal of Public Health 435-440.

-- Simmons, R. & Fajans, P. (1999).
+Simmons, R. and Fajans, P. (1999).
 Contraceptive Introduction Reconsidered: A New Methodology for Policy and Program Development.
 Journal of Women's Health 163-173.